Department Chair: Frank Ohara

-The approach to teaching Finance at the University of San Francisco emphasizes analytical (quantitative and qualitative) proficiency, familiarity with financial analysis software and information processing tools, and the use of "hands-on," applied cases and exercises.
+The approach to teaching Finance at the University of San Francisco emphasizes analytical (quantitative and qualitative) proficiency and the use of "hands-on," applied cases and exercises.
 The multidimensional nature of the finance as well as the background, diversity and quality of our faculty and students, makes our Finance major an intellectually challenging experience.

 - Use DCF to value a proposed project

 - Analyze a company’s financial statements and perform ratio analysis in order to interpret its performance